MarvelousUkuesa/Donation-website/README.md

 Run the following commands in your shell to build and deploy the application for the first time:

+the my-new-donation-website folder holds the react frontend for the website, replace end point with new endpoint and build and run

 # Build the source code and dependencies

 sam build